Alcohol Intake and Elimination Rates: When Is It Safe To Drive?Updated Dec. 25, 2020

-Saliva begins the digestion process, allowing small amounts of alcohol to enter your blood stream directly via a network of tiny blood vessels in your mouth and throat.
+Saliva begins the digestion process, allowing small amounts of alcohol to enter your bloodstream directly via a network of tiny blood vessels in your mouth and throat.
 This process continues in the stomach, though most of the alcohol you absorb will be taken into your body via the intestines.
 Here, alcohol crosses the wall of your gut, passes into the blood and is transported to your liver for processing.
-In the liver, alcohol molecules are broken down into other chemicals which are less intoxicating but can be even more harmful than the alcohol itself.
-These new substances are then released back into the blood stream.
+In the liver, alcohol molecules are broken down into other chemicals that are less intoxicating but can be even more harmful than the alcohol itself.
+These new substances are then released back into the bloodstream.

 Alcohol binds with glutamate, preventing it from doing its job.
 Glutamate has an excitatory effect on neurons; without it, your brain cannot respond to stimuli as quickly or efficiently.
 This is how alcohol slows reaction time.

 Alcohol binds with certain receptors, enhancing the effects of gamma aminobutyric acid (GABA).
 GABA leads to feelings of calm and sleepiness.
 This further slows reaction time and interferes with your ability to think clearly.